spectrum4/spectrum4/README.md

 ## Building

-You can either build natively on your host, or build under docker (see below).
+You can either build under docker (simplest) or natively on your host, if you are prepared to install all of the required toolchains.

+### Building under Docker (linux/amd64) (recommended)

+* Make sure `docker` is installed, and is in your `PATH`
+* Run `./docker.sh` from the root folder of the repository to build and test

 ### Building natively on your host

+This alternative version is suitable for those who prefer to use a native toolchain, or cannot run docker/amd64 containers for some reason (e.g. if building/testing directly on a Raspberry Pi).

 You will require an aarch64 toolchain in your PATH, including the following
 tools: